denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 }
 ```

-Note that we set all three parameters when adding Ester but only two for Elias.
-The ``PreparedStatement`` is smart enough to remember the parameters that were already set and retain them.
-You only have to set the ones that are different.
+Note that we set all three parameters when adding Ester but only two for Elias. **==The ``PreparedStatement`` is smart enough to remember the parameters that were already set and retain them.
+You only have to set the ones that are different.==**

 ## Getting Data from a ``ResultSet``